NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 To run our Jupyter Notebook locally, please see [xx].

-## Bug List
+## Main Results - Bug List

 A list of bugs exposed by COMFORT-generated test case.
 Note that if a bug is marked as "Verified", it means the bug has been confirmed but not yet fixed by the vendor.
+Some of our submitted bugs have been previously discovered by other users and are marked as "Not first discovered".
+A small number of bug reports (9) were rejected by the vendor as the feature was either not well defined in ECMA-262 or not supported by the testing compiler.
+There are also bug reports waiting to be confirmed by the vendor (marked as "Under discussion").

+This section corresponds to Tables 2 and 7 of the submitted paper.

 | No. | JS Engines | Build Version | Bug Report Link  | Contributor  | State    | Remarks |
 | --- | ---------- | --------------| -----------------| ------------ | -------- |-------- |